glotzerlab/signac/doc/tutorial/basics.rst

 In the minimal example we initialized the data space *implicitly*.
 Let's see how we can initialize it *explicitly*.
 In general, the data space needs to contain all parameters that will affect our data.
-For the ideal gas that is a 3-dimensional space spanned by the temperature *T*, the pressure *p* and the system size *N*.
+For the ideal gas that is a 3-dimensional space spanned by the thermal energy *kT*, the pressure *p* and the system size *N*.

 Each state point represents a unique set of parameters that we want to associate with data.
 In terms of signac this relationship is represented by a :py:class:`~signac.contrib.job.Job`.